ivanilmarcelino/designer/README.md

 You do not need administrative access, unzip wherever you want, but avoid a Path with long names, although there is a treatment for that purpose, you could find some incompatibility not yet mapped.

+###[NEW]
+"As of January 2024, the designer now supports RDDSQL.
+Now, you have no more excuses to evolve in the SQL world.
+With just a few clicks through the wizard, you can have a complete CRUD form that can be used as a prototype.
+You can customize it to your liking, and the generated code has no dependency on the designer.
+Make the most of the result!"

 Be sure to visit the [Minigui Extend](https://www.hmgextended.com/) website,make your financial contribution and help the tool's growth;